 Presented by Kyle Jones, Coach

-Learn over 20 other quarter and three-quarter turns at a Nike Soccer Camp with coach Kyle Jones of Illinois Skill School this Summer.
-Players will also learn how, when, and why to perform this type of skill during games that are designed specifically to draw out these skills from players.
-At the end of the camp, players will be better prepared to get out of these tight spaces.
+Learn over 65 of these individual skills at a Nike Soccer Camp with coach Kyle Jones of Illinois Skill School this Summer.
 The camps will be held at Lake Forest Academy, in Lake Forest IL, and at Big Foot H.S. in Lake Geneva, in WI.